 Although you do not pose a health risk to your family, co-workers, or to the public, it is important for you to wash your hands regularly using hand soap and water.
 Using an alcohol hand rub may help stop you from spreading VRE when touching surfaces with your hands.
 You do not need to disclose the fact that you carry VRE to your workplace, school or daycare setting.

 If you have a VRE infection, your health care provider will give you the treatment you need.
 While difficult to manage, serious VRE infections may still be treated with high doses of vancomycin-like antibiotics.
 Some new antibiotics may also be effective.

 How can you prevent VRE infections?

 There is no vaccine to protect you from VRE.
 The most important thing you can do is wash your hands before eating, drinking, smoking or applying personal care products, and after using the toilet.
-Scrub your hands well for at least 20 seconds using warm water and soap, and use a paper towel to dry your hands.
-If your hands are not visibly dirty and you don’t have access to soap and water, 60-90% alcohol hand rubs can also be used.
+Wash your hands well for at least 20 seconds using warm water and soap, and use a paper towel to dry your hands.
+If your hands are not visibly dirty and you don’t have access to soap and water, 60 to 90% alcohol hand rubs can also be used.

 Do special precautions need to be taken for hospital visits?

 While in hospital, visitors will need to follow hospital guidelines to prevent the spread of VRE.
 This will include washing hands or using alcohol hand rub when entering and leaving the hospital and/or the patient’s room.

 If you may be a carrier of VRE and are going to be admitted into hospital, it is very important for you to let hospital admitting staff know.
 Precautions will be taken to protect other patients and hospital staff from VRE infection.